codekow/mycloud-gen2-kernel/README.md

 * boot wdmc, root password is '1234' configure/add packages as needed
 * adjust time and date, use `hwclock --systohc` to update RTC
 * configure/add packages as needed
-* I suggest starting with USB stick, because this requires no changes on the internal harddisk.
+* I suggest starting with USB stick, because this requires no changes on the internal hard disk.

 If you need custom initramfs or different kernel settings, check the code and build necessary files yourself.